Online Dynamic Submodular Optimization: Greedy approaches

-We remark that contrarily to~\cite[Theorem 2]{jegelka2011online}, the approximation factor $\alpha$ does not need to be known to run the algorithm.
-Given a $\beta$-approximation of $f_t$, \texttt{OSGA} leads to a $O(\tilde{V}_T)$ regret bound similarly to the tightest dynamic bound in standard OCO~\cite{mokhtari2016online}.
-Note that this latter work requires strong convexity.
-Theorem~\ref{eq:thm_greedy} bound's also improves on~\cite{lesage2021online}'s expected bound because it is only a function of the cumulative variation and holds asymptotically.
+and we have completed the proof. $ $ \end{pf} We remark that contrarily to~\cite[Theorem 2]{jegelka2011online}, the approximation factor $\alpha$ does not need to be known to run the algorithm.
+Given a $\beta$-approximation of $f_t$, \texttt{OSGA} leads to an $O(\tilde{V}_T)$ regret bound that resembles the tightest dynamic bound in standard OCO~\cite{mokhtari2016online}, i.e., $O(1+V_T)$, with respect to (w.r.t.)~$T$ and the variation of tractable optima.
+Note that: (i)} this latter work requires strong convexity and (ii) our results uses the $\alpha$-approximation algorithm's solutions as comparators in the regret.
+Theorem~\ref{eq:thm_greedy}'s bound also improves on~\cite{lesage2021online}'s expected bound because it is only a function of the cumulative variation of obtainable optima and holds asymptotically.

 Recall that unconstrained submodular minimization problem can be solved to optimality efficiently.
-Hence, for the special case where $\mathcal{S} = 2^V$, i.e., when~\eqref{eq:prob_submodular} is an unconstrained binary problem, \texttt{OSGA} can be directly applied to the previous round loss function.
+Hence, for the special case where $\mathcal{S} = 2^V$, i.e., when~\eqref{eq:prob_submodular} is an unconstrained submodular problem, \texttt{OSGA} can be directly applied to the previous round loss function.
 This application leads to the following regret bound.